appleraincoat/tp/docs/DeveloperGuide.md

    1. Users can type in exit to exit the app.
 All data is auto-saved.

+### Adding a person

+1. Test case: `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer t/seller h/HDB r/Has 3 cats b/01May2009`
+   - Expected: A client `John Doe` will be added and shown on the GUI.
+   If list was already populated, ensure you scroll down to find `John Doe`.
+2. Test case: `add n/John Wick p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer t/seller h/HDB`
+   - Expected:
+   A client `John Wick` will be added and shown on the GUI with the optional parameters stating that it is blank.
+   If list was already populated, ensure you scroll down to find `John Wick`.
+3. `add n/Tom Hanks e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer t/seller h/HDB`
+   - Expected:
+   A error message `Missing compulsory prefixes in the command!
+Prefixes That Are Missed Are: i/INCOME, p/PHONE` will be displayed.
+4. `add n/John Doe p/9876@@5432 i/200@00 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/buyer t/seller h/HDB r/Has 3 cats b/01May2009`
+   - Expected: A error message <br> `Error parsing phone: Phone numbers should only contain numbers, and it should be at least 3 digits long`
+     <br> `Error parsing income: Income should be an integer and should be at least 0` will be displayed

 ### Deleting a person

 1. Deleting a person while all persons are being shown